 While working towards his Mechanical Engineering degree, Mitch interned for an audio equipment company.
 He studied product failure modes, built electromechanical reliability testing machines, and took part in prototyping new products.

 In his spare time, Mitch enjoys aviation, working on vehicles, and coaching quiz bowl.

 University of Minnesota Law School, J.D., Magna Cum Laude, Order of the Coif

-Editor—Minnesota Law Review
+Managing Editor—Minnesota Law Review

-University of Minnesota College of Science and Engineering
+University of Minnesota, Bachelor of Mechanical Engineering

 Minnesota Supreme Court